qMRLab/qmrlab.github.io/_posts/2022-12-21-DNA-qMRI-part-2.md

 ---
 layout: post
-title:  "DNA sequencing & qMRI, part 2: But What About Data Standards?"
+title:  "DNA sequencing & qMRI, Part 2: But What About Data Standards?"
 author: Nadia
 image: /assets/images/DNA_qMRI_part2_00-min.png
 excerpt: "The analogy between genetics and MRI will continue on a more metaphorical level as we dive into the qMRI-BIDS data standard, the development of which was led by Dr. Agâh Karakuzu."